asqwerty666/asqwerty666/README.md

 ![status](surfskate.jpg)

-I'm currently working in the integration of my pipeline with XNAT.
-Interaction is easy but the QC management is driving me crazy.
+I'm currently working in new potocolos for MRI and DTI.